We Bought a Truck!

 The first thing we did was to get a Line-X coating on the truck bed and rear wheel wells to prevent dings which could cause rust to start.
 We also plan to outfit it with a truck cap for rainy days, more storage, and room for the dogs.
 We will also invest in some running boards, a grille guard, and a winch.
 Let me know if you have suggestions for these!
 Since we’ll be driving so much and this is our only vehicle, the grille guard will protect the truck in case of an accident (especially if we were to hit a deer :/), and the winch would be great to have to help others in precarious situations or if heaven forbid the airstream got stuck somewhere and we couldn’t pull it out.

 This was our longer-than-expected process of buying our truck.
-We are very happy with our purchase, and we think for us it was the right decision for us.
+We are very happy with our purchase, and we think for us it was the right decision.
 So far, we haven’t had any regrets!
 We’ll keep you updated as we journey around the country and share the good, the bad, and the ugly :) Thanks for reading!